PriorLabs/PriorLabs.github.io/docs/classification.md

 ## Example with AutoTabPFNClassifier

+!!! abstract

+	The AutoTabPFNClassifier and AutoTabPFNRegressor automatically run a hyperparameter search and build an ensemble of strong hyperparameters.
+You can control the runtime using ´max_time´ and need to make no further adjustments to get best results.

 ```python
 from tabpfn.scripts.estimator.post_hoc_ensembles import AutoTabPFNClassifier, AutoTabPFNRegressor
 # we refer to the PHE variant of TabPFN as AutoTabPFN in the code